microsoft/live-share/welcome/welcome-owner.md

 ![VS Share Button](media/vs-share-button.png) ![VS Code Share Button](media/vscode-share-button.png)

-> **Tip:** If you need to use alternate credentials for this sharing session only, you can right click on the Share button and select "Share As...".

 ### 4. Send someone the invite link

 Send the link over e-mail, Slack, Skype, etc. and once someone joins you can begin immediately working with them!